As with all fruits and vegetables, wash avocados before cutting. Check out our tips for how to choose and use California Avocados

 With the number of California Avocado groves becoming Certified Organic the trend toward organic production is on the rise.
 New Certified Organic avocado acreage is coming into production in California each year to meet the ever-increasing demand for organically grown fruit.

-Orchard trees lower air temperature by evaporating water in their leaves.
+Avocado trees lower air temperature by evaporating water in their leaves.

 Avocado tree roots stabilize the soil and help prevent erosion.

 Avocado groves can reduce storm run-off and the possibility of flooding.
 By slowing runoff and filtering rain water, orchards can improve water quality.